Community Outreach and Programs

 FoM is actively working to find a community veterinary clinic that will partner with us to provide spay/neuter surgeries for dogs.
 Check back soon for additional details!

 Thank you for understanding.

-Due to MADACC staffing concerns and the ongoing pandemic, FoM is not currently able to offer spay/neuter surgery vouchers for cats.
+Due to MADACC staffing concerns, FoM is not currently able to offer spay/neuter surgery vouchers for cats.
 Please check back after the first of the year.

 breed-specific legislation (BSL)

 Breed-specific legislation (BSL) is the blanket term for laws that either regulate or ban certain dog breeds in a misguided attempt to decrease dog attacks on humans and other animals.
 FoM and MADACC both take active roles in the community to educate the public about how BSL's rarely impact dog bite incidents when implemented; they do not take into account how the owner has raised, trained, or managed the dog, nor do they take into account the dog’s actual behavior.